sammyd/iOSCon2018_WhistlestopCoreML/README.md

-# Machine Learning
-## deciphering the _hype_
+# A whistlestop tour of Core ML

-This repo accompanies a talk presented at iOSDevUK 2017.
+This repo accompanies a talk presented at iOSCon 2018.

 There are two sample iOS apps, demonstrating the use of Core ML: